The Newmont Military Band History

 The Newmont Military Band

 A cursory examination of our uniforms quickly reveals that not all are identical.
-However, our reproduced photos of the Windsor Military Band circa 1900, show that this was the norm for a town band.
-The uniform worn by that band most closely resembles the U.S. Army’s 1872 officer’s undress military tunic.
-The hat is similar to the M-1895 officer’s undress hat.
-The uniforms we are wearing today closely match those worn by the Windsor Band.
+However, our photos of the Windsor (Vt.)
+Military Band performing at the summit of Mt.
+Ascutney in 1903, show that this was the norm for a New England town band.
+The uniforms we are wearing today replicate those worn by the Windsor Band in that picture.
+The jacket closely resembles the U.S. Army's 1872 officer undress military fatigue tunic.
+The hat is similar to the M-1895 officer's undress hat.
 And... prices have gone up!
-In 1902, a dozen hats cost $7.00!!!
+In 1902, you could buy a dozen hats for $7.00!!!

 Our program is representative of the music played on the town green in the late 19th century.
-There are songs of “the war,” songs of love, marches (including Sousa’s!), dances, and songs from the old plantations.
-Our musical selections are chosen from American Band and Windsor Military Band programs documented in the Claremont Advocate and the Vermont Journal between the years of 1890 and 1905.
-It’s sometimes hard to imagine that “local” musicians had the skills necessary to play some of these very difficult and heavily interwoven scores from the composers of their time.
+There are songs of the war Civil War), love songs, marches (including Sousa's!), dances, and songs from the old folks.
+Many of our musical selections are chosen from American Band and Windsor Military Band programs documented in the Claremont Advocate and the Vermont Journal between the years of 1890 and 1905.
+These concerts included music composed by New Englanders, and sometimes the composer himself would conduct (E.E.
+Bagley, C. L. Brigham) ...It is sometimes hard to imagine that local musicians had the skills necessary to play some of these very difficult and heavily interwoven scores from the composers of their time, but they most certainly did!

-The members of the band come from Vermont and New Hampshire.
+The members of the band come from Vermont, New Hampshire, and Massachusetts.
 They are your neighbors and friends, and are from all walks of life.
-Not only are they sons, daughters, fathers, and mothers, most are (or have been) professionals in today’s workforce, as were the members of the old bands... they were farmers, bakers, blacksmiths, and factory workers.
+Not only are they sons, daughters, fathers, and mothers, most are professionals in today’s workforce, as were the members of the old bands... they were farmers, bakers, blacksmiths, and factory workers.
 They shared the same love and avocation that the musicians in the Newmont Military Band do... a love of this kind of music and of the mellow sound these horns produce.
 These people do what they love to do, in the company of those who feel the same, and come away from each event with a great feeling of accomplishment.
 They also have a lot of fun!

 If you would liketo contract the Newmont Military Band for your event, please contact: